Born This Way: Personal Stories of Life with ADHD

 Executive coach and author of Business in Blue Jeans

-When Susan Baroncini-Moe was diagnosed with ADHD, in her late 30s, she finally understood why she had a hard time completing projects, forgot things frequently, and talked so much.
+When Susan Baroncini-Moe was diagnosed with attention deficit disorder (ADHD or ADD), in her late 30s, she finally understood why she had a hard time completing projects, forgot things frequently, and talked so much.
 On the other hand, the diagnosis made her question who she was.
 Did her diagnosis define her personality?

 “I realized it really didn’t matter whether ADHD was responsible for my quirkiness,” she says.
 “I am who I am.
 I have ADHD.
 And that’s just how it is.”
 She didn’t feel she was broken, so she developed strategies, not to fix herself, but to become a better version of herself.